 Interest is credited to policyholder account balances according to terms of the policies or contracts for universal life, fixed deferred annuities, and other investment-type products.
 There are minimum levels of interest crediting stipulated in certain policies or contracts, as well as allowances for adjustments to be made to reflect current market conditions in certain policies or contracts.
 Accordingly, the Company reviews and adjusts crediting rates as necessary and appropriate.
-Amounts credited are a function of account balances and current period crediting rates.
+Amounts credited are a function of account balances and current period crediting rates, which are significantly impacted by rates available in the market.
 As account balances fluctuate, so will the amount of interest credited to policyholder account balances.
-Interest credited to policyholder account balances decreased \$6.8 million or 8% in 2022 compared to 2021.
-This decline reflects lower interest crediting on the indexed universal life product.
+Interest credited to policyholder account balances increased \$1.3 million or 2% in 2023 compared to 2022.
+This increase largely resulted from higher index credits for the indexed universal life product, which are offset in part by hedge asset returns.
+This was partially offset by lower interest credited on universal life and fixed annuity products versus one year earlier.